EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Data Reduction and Products

 \subsubsection{NGDEEP}

-This study makes use of the The Next Generation Deep Extragalactic Exploratory Public Survey \citep[NGDEEP, PID: 2079, PIs: S.\@ Finkelstein, Papovich and Pirzkal,][]{Bagley2023} reduction and high-z sample that was obtained in the work of \citet{Austin2023}, as this reduction follows the same procedures used in this study.
+This study makes use of the The Next Generation Deep Extragalactic Exploratory Public Survey \citep[NGDEEP, PID: 2079, PIs: S.\@ Finkelstein, Papovich and Pirzkal,][]{Bagley2023,Leung2023} and our reduction is updated relative to initial work conducted in \citet{Austin2023}.
+In particular, flat field improvements in the NIRCam pipeline had led to great improvements in the red images, though wisp subtraction remains the main limiting factor in the blue images.
 NGDEEP consists of NIRCam imaging that was run in parallel to NIRISS spectroscopy of the Hubble Ultra Deep Field (HUDF).
 The NIRCam imaging covers part of the HUDF-Par2 parallel field and consists of 6 broadband filters: F115W, F150W, F200W, F277W, F356W and F444W, all with average depths of $m_{\rm AB}>29.5$.
-It is thus subject to the same limitations as CEERS when selecting galaxies at $z<8.5$ using JWST alone.
-This field is the deepest dataset used in this study, for more details see \citet{Austin2023} and Conselice et al. In Prep.
+Due to the lack of data below 1 micron, we add in existing HST data from F606W and F814W through the use of the most recent GOODS-S mosaic (v2.5) from the Hubble Legacy Fields team \citep{Illingworth2016,Whitaker2019}.